 For a bachelor's degree the student must complete an approved major and minor, with the exception that certain comprehensive majors do not require a separate minor.
-A major is a specified program of 30 semester hours or more in one field; in certain fields a major may be 36-45 hours.
+A major is specified program of study usually containing at least 30 semester hours of courses unique to the field.
 A comprehensive major, which does not require a minor, may include courses from related fields in its 50-65 required hours.
 Music, as is common at other institutions, requires more (55-94 hours).